Hugo ʕ•ᴥ•ʔ Bear Blog

 3.3.
 When delegation fails

-In contrast, in case the encapsulating class imposes the constraint on states, the code will be not thread-safe unless you use synchronization.
+In contrast, in case the encapsulating class imposes invariants on states, the code will be not thread-safe unless you use synchronization.
 For example

 public class NumberRange {